discretize/object-compression/README.md

   intValue: null,
   stringValue: { type: "value", dict: stringDict },
-  arrayValue: { type: "array", dict: otherValuesDict }, };
+  arrayValue: { type: "array", dict: otherValuesDict },
+  ignoredValue: { type: "ignore" },
+};
 ```

-There are 3 types of value declaration for the schema values:
+There are a number of types available for declaration for the schema values:

-- null: dont apply any transformation to this key
+- null: dont apply any transformation to this key.
+May only be a primitive type, not an object
 - Object with type "value": string value, the dict must contain all possible strings.
 - Object with type "array": array value, the dict must contain all possible values for the elements of the array.
+- Object with type "ignore": the entire object is ignored.
+It is stringified.
+On decompress an ignored object will get parsed again.

 ### Dicts